The Glass Palace: Part Two - Ratnagiri

 Having built a more than modest commercial empire, Rajkumar had one piece of unfinished business: to track down the only girl he'd ever loved, Dolly.
 Through an Indian connection in Rangoon (Yangon), Rajkumar makes contact with Ratnagiri via Uma, and is accordingly granted an audience with the Collector and his wife over a meal that of course stiffly conforms to colonial best practice.
 To his surprise, Dolly is present, and after some drama, he finally persuades her to leave the family she has been exiled with, and return with him to Burma as his wife.

+Meanwhile, at Outram House, the first princess is found to be pregnant with Mohanbhai Sawant's (the coachman) child.
+The Collector panics at the potential scandal and tries convincing the Queen to send Sawant away and to bury the entire affair.
+However, the Royal Family has no qualms about the First Princess' relations with Sawant.
+After Dolly's departure, Uma attempts to divorce the Collector.
+The Collector reveals that Uma's attempt came at an apt time as his superiors had discovered the First Princess' pregnancy, costing him his job and post.

+One morning, shortly before his supposed departure from Ratnagiri, the Collector takes a boat out to sea, killing himself, preferring death over shame.